Cultural Muslims: Northern Cyprus

 In Northern Cyprus, the Turkish Cypriots are generally very secular and seen as cultural Muslims, and only attend mosques on special occasions (such as for weddings, funerals, and community gatherings).
 The secularizing force of Kemalism has also exerted an impact on Turkish Cypriots.
 Religious practices are considered a matter of individual choice and many do not actively practice their religion.
 Alcohol is frequently consumed within the community and most Turkish Cypriot women do not cover their heads.
 Turkish Cypriot males are generally circumcised at a young age in accordance with religious beliefs, although, this practice appears more related to custom and tradition than to powerful religious motivation.

 Norway

 Studies conducted for a TV channel in 2006 found that 18% of Norwegian Muslims reported visiting the mosque once a week.
 A similar study in 2007 reported that 36% of Muslim youth visit the mosque less than once a month.
 According to scholar Christine Jacobsen many Muslim youth in Norway are nominal or cultural Muslims, and they identify as such only because of cultural heritage rather than because of religious conviction.

 According to a 2007/2008 survey of students at upper secondary schools in Oslo, 25% of Muslims pray regularly while 12% attend religious services weekly.

 Russia

-According to scholar Mikhail S. Blinnikov the majority of the Muslims in Russia are 'cultural' nominal Muslims, and fewer than 4% of the Russian Muslims who were interviewed "actually practice Islam".
 According to a 2012 survey by Pew Research Center, 12% of Russian Muslims who were asked say that they attend Friday prayer once a week and 33% say they never visit their local mosque, and 89% expressed a belief in God and Muhammad.